 - 2.1 Students must obtain a minimum of 24 credits of coursework with a GPA of not less than 3.00. - 2.2 Students must give a "Graduate Seminar" (1 credit) during the first semester of the second year.
 Grading of the "Graduate Seminar" is given as an "S" or a "U".
-(S = satisfactory, U = unsatisfactory) - 2.3 Students must complete 12 credits of research work, make an oral presentation and a poster presentation of their research, and submit a final M.S. thesis to the College.
-Grading of the thesis is given as an "S" or a "U". - 2.4 Students must have their thesis research published (Proceedings) and/or presented "Poster Presentation" at The PPC & PETROMAT Symposium - 2.5 Students must obtain a TOEFL (ITP) score of not less than 500 or a CU-TEP score of not less than 65 or an IELTS (Academic) score of not less than 5.5 prior oral examination and graduation - 2.6 Students must be in good conduct.
+(S = satisfactory, U = unsatisfactory) - 2.3 Students must complete 12 credits of research work, make an oral presentation and a poster presentation of their research, and submit a final M.S. thesis to the College (iThesis is recommended).
+Grading of the thesis is given as an "S" or a "U". - 2.4 Students must have their thesis research published (Proceedings) in peer-reviewed journals and/or presented "Poster Presentation" at The PPC Symposium on Petroleum, Petrochemicals, and Polymers. - 2.5 Students must obtain a TOEFL (ITP) score \geq 500 or a CUTEP score \geq 65 or an IELTS score \geq 5.5 before graduation. - 2.6 Students must be in good conduct.